zf-fr/zfr-eb-worker/README.md

 specify a different URL on a task-basis.
 Therefore, you can dispatch to the URL of your choice and immediately be re-routed to the correct middleware.

-### Using the local worker
+## CLI commands

-Starting from version 3.3, ZfrEbWorker comes with a Symfony CLI command that allows to emulate the usage of native Elastic Beanstalk worker.
-In order to use it, you must do various things:
+Starting from version 3.3, ZfrEbWorker comes with Symfony CLI commands that allows:

+* to easily push messages into a queue that respect the ZfrEbWorker format.
+* to emulate the usage of native Elastic Beanstalk worker to fetch messages and execute them.

 > This local worker is only meant to be used in development.
 In production, you should use the native Elastic Beanstalk worker, which is much faster (retrieves up to 10 messages in one SQS call) and is built-in into the Elastic Beanstalk AMI (it is monitored...).

+### Setup

+Before using those CLI commands, there are some things you need to setup, as described in following sections.

 #### Add the dependencies